-Ongoing infrastructure improvements include funding for new sidewalk construction and traffic calming of \$250,000, sidewalk repairs for compliance with the Americans with Disabilities Act (\$200,000 for city sidewalks and \$300,000 for State highways), and street restoration funding of \$500,000.
-Funding is also included for bike infrastructure improvements (\$40,000), bus shelter improvements (\$40,000), and public land improvements (\$40,000).
+Ongoing infrastructure improvements include funding for new sidewalk construction and traffic calming of \$250,000, sidewalk repairs for compliance with the Americans with Disabilities Act (half for city sidewalks and half along State highways) of \$500,000, and street restoration funding of \$500,000 Funding is also included for bike infrastructure improvements (\$40,000), bus shelter improvements (\$40,000), and public land improvements (\$40,000).
 The General Fund expenditures include partial funding for the ongoing development of the New Hampshire Avenue Bikeway Design, with the majority of funding coming from the Special Revenue Fund.